python-geeks/Automation-scripts/excel_inspector/README.md

 - It opens the spreadsheet and prints the total number of sheets and their names
 - It parse the sheets one by one as dataframes and prints info

+### Feel free to expand on it with whatever else you would like the inspector to print out!